The Haitian Revolution vs. Other Revolutions

 - Focused on revolutionary change, not just one issue like economics or religion.

 - Other revolutions, like the American Revolution, differed in that they focused on one issue.
-In the case of the American Revolution the main issue was economic.
+In the case of the American Revolution, the main issue was economic.

 Similarities